Growing Elephant Ears in Your Home and Garden

 You can instantly tell why these plants are called elephant ears, simply by looking at the leaves.
 Most alocasias hold their leaves upright, with the tip of the heart pointing up.
 Colocasias have a bushier habit and the leaves are usually displayed with the bottom of the heart pointing down.

-Elephant ears grow well in sun or shade and will not wilt in summer heat and humidity (as long as you keep them watered!).
+Elephant ears grow well in sun or shade and they won’t wilt in summer heat and humidity (as long as you keep them watered!).
 Though colocasia and alocasia do not bloom, their foliage can be just as impressive as any flowers.
 If you want an easy plant with a big impact, elephant ears will not disappoint!

 Upright Alocasia also make good houseplants as long as you give them enough water and light.
-As indoor plants, they add warmth and style to your home.
+As indoor plants, they add warmth, style and comfort to your home.
 Like other houseplants they will also improve air quality and feelings of well being.

 When warm weather arrives, simply move your alocasia back outside to the patio or porch.
 Whether you are growing elephant ears indoors or out, they are always a distinctive and memorable feature around your home.

-Start with a large alocasia or colocasia tuber that is heavy and firm.
+When growing elephant ears, be sure to start with a large tuber that is heavy and firm.
 Plant it pointy side up, about 2″ below the soil surface.

 Elephant ears grow fast and can get very large.
-Plan ahead to make sure the plant will have enough space to reach its full potential.
+Plan ahead to make sure the plant has enough space to reach its full potential.
 Depending on the variety, it could reach 4 feet wide and 6 feet tall by the end of the summer.